Eco (currency): 2020

 In January 2020, according to several articles citing local media, Nigeria would require five "non-negotiable terms" before joining the single currency.
 Some particularly mention the deposits in the French Treasury of part of the foreign exchange reserves of the future common currency.
-On this point, the end of this guarantee is already mentioned in the reform proposed on December 21.
-Still according to the Nigerian press, Abuja would also require the management of the eco by the ECOWAS itself, without forgetting its impression in Africa and not in France.
+On this point, the end of this guarantee is already mentioned in the reform proposed on 21 December.
+Still, according to the Nigerian press, Abuja would also require the management of the eco by the ECOWAS itself, without forgetting its impression in Africa and not in France.

-Sierra Leone announced on Thursday 9 January 2020 it would make a decision on the future ECOWAS single currency, Eco, very soon.
+Sierra Leone announced on Thursday 9 January 2020 it would decide on the future ECOWAS single currency, Eco, very soon.
 The Bank of Sierra Leone (BSL) announced on Thursday 9 January 2020 that the country will continue with Leone as its legal tender until the meeting of the Board of Governors of ECOWAS scheduled for 16 January 2020.

-On 14 January 2020 the central banks of the ECOWAS sub-region began an extraordinary general assembly to deliberate on questions relating to the introduction of the single currency, the ECO, scheduled for 2020.
+On 14 January 2020, the central banks of the ECOWAS sub-region began an extraordinary general assembly to deliberate on questions relating to the introduction of the single currency, the ECO, scheduled for 2020.
 The committee of central bank governors is also expected to discuss the implications of the recent announcement by French-speaking ECOWAS countries on the proposal to introduce the single currency ECO to replace the CFA franc.
-The talks will also determine the way forward for the member states of the West African Monetary Zone (WAMZ) in accordance with the roadmap for the introduction of the single currency - the CEE.
+The talks will also determine the way forward for the member states of the West African Monetary Zone (WAMZ) in accordance with the roadmap for the introduction of the single currency — the CEE.
 The ECOWAS technical team, however, is expected to present proposals made by the West African Monetary Institute regarding the CEE.
 The governors should also send their recommendations to the region's heads of state to find out if the region is ready for the introduction of the single currency.

-On 16 January 2020 Nigeria and several West African countries, notably English-speaking ones, denounced in Abuja the decision to replace the CFA franc with the Eco, saying that it was "not in conformity" with the program recently adopted by the entire region to establish a single currency.
+On 16 January 2020, Nigeria and several West African countries, notably English-speaking ones, denounced in Abuja the decision to replace the CFA franc with the Eco, saying that it was "not in conformity" with the program recently adopted by the entire region to establish a single currency.

 In all cases, the six countries of the West African Monetary Zone (WAMZ) "noted with concern the declaration aiming to unilaterally rename the CFA franc to Eco by 2020", according to a press release issued after this extraordinary meeting between the various finance ministers and the governors of the central banks.
 WAMZ is made up of Nigeria, Ghana, Liberia, Sierra Leone, The Gambia and Guinea (Conakry), which is not part of the CFA zone.
 These countries consider that "this action is not in accordance with the decisions" of the Economic Community of West African States (ECOWAS) with a view to "adopting the Eco as the name of the single currency" of the whole region.